aston-github/miniAmazon/mini-amazon-skeleton-rob-zillians-main/README.md

-# Aston Yong: User Pillar Lead, Data Lead
+# Aston Yong: User Pillar Lead, Test Data Lead

 Milestone 1 Summary: I selected the role of User Pillar Lead and completed the team’s repository set up.
 I planned needed tables and relationships for ER schema (REPORT.pdf) and contributed to drawing the ER diagram.